0xF41/inodeyou-c/README.md

 ```

 ## Usage
-The example command scans for hidden inodes on /home/user1, whereby the /home/user1 is on the root directory mounted on /dev/sda1
+The example command scans for hidden inodes from /home/user1 recursively, whereby /home/user1 is on the root directory mountpoint on the /dev/sda1 volume
 ```
 Usage: sudo ./inodeyou-c volume mountpoint [directory]
 Example: ./inodeyou-c /dev/sda1 / /home/user1